sumitrj/DiaBeaTiT/README.md

 <b> Callibration</b>

-The intensity of emisstter LEDs is kept constant.
+The intensity of emitter LEDs is kept constant.

 With variation in sample solution, the intensity of radiation at the other end of photodiode varies.